About ChIME

 Who are we?

-Dean Lisa Steele-Maley opens the 2021 Ordination at Ferry Beach Retreat Center with gratitude for the shade of the trees, the comfort of the breeze, and the Wabanaki ancestors whose land we were gathered on.
+Executive Director and Dean, Lisa Steele-Maley opens the 2021 Ordination at Ferry Beach Retreat Center with gratitude for the shade of the trees, the comfort of the breeze, and the Wabanaki ancestors whose land we were gathered on.

-In addition to the Interfaith Ministry and Clinical Pastoral Training programs, ChIME offers a variety of workshops, Open Houses, and Interfaith Gatherings to invite members of the public to join with us in community.
+In addition to the Interfaith Ministry and Clinical Pastoral Education programs, ChIME offers a variety of workshops, Open Houses, and Interfaith Gatherings to invite members of the public to join with us in community.

-ChIME provides a mindful home for the deep exploration of self.
-We investigate not only the heart of wisdom, but how participating in that search together can inform and inspire our everyday lives of service.”
+“ChIME provides a mindful home for the deep exploration of self.
+We investigate not only the heart of wisdom, but how participating in that search together can inform and inspire our everyday lives of service.””

 What is Interfaith?